Nuclear Power Explained: All You Need to Know

 What Are Environmental Benefits of Nuclear Power

-1. Energy independence: Being able to produce our own electricity in the U.S. without the aid of foreign countries is an important step to help us become more self-sufficient.
-Former President George W. Bush signed the Energy Independence and Security Act of 2007 to reduce US dependence on oil, expand the production of renewable fuels (and confront global climate change).
+• Promotes energy independence: Being able to produce your own electricity without the aid of foreign countries is an important step in becoming self-sufficient.
+For example, former President George W. Bush signed the Energy Independence and Security Act of 2007 to reduce US dependence on oil, expand the production of renewable fuels (and confront global climate change).

-Nuclear fission on the other hand does come with some drawbacks that, if handled properly, can be mitigated.
-The main environmental drawbacks associated with nuclear fission are uranium mining and nuclear waste.
+Nuclear power does come with some drawbacks that, if handled properly, can be mitigated.
+The main environmental drawbacks associated with nuclear power are associated with nuclear fission and include:

 • Uranium mining: This process contaminates the environment with radioactive dust, radon gas, water-borne toxins, and increased levels of background radiation.
-Exploratory drilling and mining also heavily increases the risk of water contamination.
+Exploratory drilling and mining also heavily increase the risk of water contamination.

 Why Is Nuclear Power Important to Fight Climate Change

-Nuclear power is a reliable, efficient, stable, and low-carbon emission source of energy.
-Using nuclear power instead of fossil fuel energy helps mitigate the following negative effects of climate change:
+Using nuclear fission instead of fossil fuel energy helps mitigate the following negative effects of climate change:

 The more we reduce CO2 emissions, the more we slow the rate of temperature rise, sea-level rise, ice melting, and ocean acidification.
 When these rates are slowed, the earth’s biodiversity does not have to struggle to adapt to temperature and pH changes.
 People will not be displaced due to the flooding of coastal areas.
 And icebergs will continue to provide climate regulation.